TransXion: A High-Fidelity Graph Benchmark for Realistic Anti-Money Laundering: Detailed Evidence of Fidelity

 Figure~\ref{fig:account_freq} reports the distribution of annualized transaction frequency per account.
 We define an account as a bank--account pair and count both incoming and outgoing transactions.
 Most accounts fall in the mid-frequency bins (10--250 transactions per year), while a small fraction is either rarely active or highly active.
 This heterogeneity implies a skewed degree distribution in the induced transaction graph, which can affect both sampling and evaluation.
 Accordingly, we later interpret performance with care for activity-driven bias, rather than treating all accounts as equally informative.

-\section{Detailed evidence of Fidelity}
+\section{Detailed Evidence of Fidelity}

-Table~\ref{tab:tail-diagnostics-appendix} reports tail-fit diagnostics for multiple variables under three tail-selection strategies (fixed 90\%/95\% percentiles and an automatic $x_{\min}$ rule).
-Reading these diagnostics as evidence of fidelity, the results are most consistent with \emph{Ours} exhibiting more realistic tail behavior than the baselines.
+Table~\ref{tab:tail-diagnostics-appendix} reports tail-fit diagnostics under automatic $x_{\min}$ selection.
+These diagnostics are intended to complement the main graph-invariant analysis rather than to claim that a single metric universally determines realism.
+In particular, we examine whether tail regions are non-degenerate, whether fitted exponents vary across different observables, and whether structural and monetary variables exhibit distinct regimes.
+Under these criteria, the results are most consistent with \emph{Ours} exhibiting coherent and non-degenerate tail behavior across both structural and monetary variables.

-\paragraph{Tail Diagnostics Indicate Coherent and Non-Templated Structure} A key realism signal is that different observables should not collapse to a single universal exponent.
-In \emph{Ours}, the fitted $\alpha$ varies substantially across variables and tail-selection modes (e.g., degree-related $\alpha$ in the $2.4$--$2.9$ range, strength around $1.9$--$2.4$, and amount shifting from $\alpha \approx 1.44$--$1.48$ under fixed percentiles to $\alpha \approx 2.93$ under the automatic threshold).
-In contrast, several baseline settings repeatedly return $\alpha=3.0000$ across multiple variables and modes, which is suggestive of a rigid or over-regularized tail shape rather than organically emerging heterogeneity.
+\textit{Coherent and Non-Templated Tails.} A key realism signal is that different observables should not collapse to a single universal exponent.
+In \emph{Ours}, the fitted $\alpha$ varies across structural and monetary variables: structural quantities such as degree\_tx\_count and strength remain in plausible heavy-tail regimes, while monetary amount follows a different tail pattern.
+In contrast, several baseline settings repeatedly return boundary values such as $\alpha=3.0000$, suggesting more rigid or over-regularized tail behavior rather than organically emerging heterogeneity.

-\paragraph{}{Automatic Tail Selection Yields Low KS Distances in \emph{Ours}} Under the automatic $x_{\min}$ rule, \emph{Ours} achieves consistently small KS distances for multiple variables, including degree\_tx\_count ($D=0.1083$), strength ($D=0.0570$), and amount ($D=0.0418$).
-These values indicate that when the tail region is chosen in a data-adaptive manner, the empirical tails in \emph{Ours} are well captured by the fitted heavy-tail model on $x \ge x_{\min}$.
-By comparison, certain baselines exhibit markedly poorer fits under common percentile thresholds (e.g., AMLSim amount at 90\% with $D=0.6598$), indicating tail instability or threshold-induced mismatch.
+\textit{Automatic Tail Selection.} Under automatic $x_{\min}$ selection, \emph{Ours} achieves small KS distances for degree\_tx\_count ($D=0.1083$), strength ($D=0.0570$), and amount ($D=0.0418$).
+These values indicate that, once the tail region is selected in a data-adaptive manner, the empirical tails of \emph{Ours} are well captured by the fitted model.
+We do not interpret the smallest KS value alone as the sole criterion of realism; instead, we consider it together with exponent stability, non-degenerate tail sizes, and the distinction between structural and monetary variables.

-\paragraph{}{Non-degenerate Tail Definitions Improve Interpretability} Fidelity claims based on tail diagnostics are weakened when the tail selection becomes degenerate.
-For example, in SAML-D degree\_unique at the 90\% mode, $x_{\min}=1$ yields $n_{\text{tail}}=n$, meaning the tail equals the full distribution and the diagnostic becomes less informative.
-In \emph{Ours}, tail selections remain meaningful across modes, with $n_{\text{tail}}$ varying in plausible ranges rather than collapsing to the entire support.